spacescale/scoutd/README.md

 ## Contributing

-if anything looks like bug, or you just want to assist.
  Feel free to open an issue or submit a PR